philipp-schuetz/tree-growth-simulator/README.md

 ![ui screenshot](images/ui.png)

 ## Config
 With the help of the config file, even more settings can be adapted to your needs.
-The default configuration will be created on application startup in config.json.
+The default configuration will be created on application startup in `config.json`.
+After an update, you might want to backup your current configuration and regenerate it by starting the updated app to get the newest configuration options.

 ### Material ID
 The material id is the number used to identify each material in the numpy model array.